-Safe-T-Way was a small manufacturing facility on the cul-de-sac of Blackhawk Boulevard in the southeastern area of the Blackhawk Acres subdivision.
-Explosion-proof containers for gasoline and other flammable liquids were manufactured at the facility until recently when operations were moved to Rockford, Illinois.
+Safe-T-Way was a small manufacturing facility on the cul-de-sac of Blackhawk Boulevard in the southeastern area of Blackhawk Acres.
+Explosion-proof containers for gasoline and other flammable liquids were manufactured at the facility until operations were recently moved to Rockford, Illinois.
 The facility in Rockton is now for sale.